axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 ### Content order
 We organize content predictably within top-level categories, regular categories, and pages, from broadest applicability to most specific, following this order:
-* Concepts (what a feature is)
+* Concepts (what a feature is).
-* Task (how to enable a feature, how to use a feature, how to manage a feature, how to disable a feature)
+* Task (how to enable a feature, how to use a feature, how to manage a feature, how to disable a feature).
-* Reference (list of related parameters, commands)
+* Reference (list of related parameters, commands).
-* Troubleshooting (how to resolve issues)
+* Troubleshooting (how to resolve issues).

 ### Content types
 Any of these content types can be shared as a page on its own, and some content types can also be used as topics within a larger page.
 We will therefore refer to the content types as "topics" in the following sections.